PipeWire/wireplumber/src/scripts/default-nodes/README.rst

 The next hook, then, may override the "selected-node" and "selected-node-priority" with something else, but only if the new priority is higher than the old one.

-.. csv-table:: Event properties
+.. list-table:: Event properties
-   :header: "Property name", "Description"
+   :header-rows: 1

+   * - Property name
+     - Description

+   * - default-node.type
-   "default-node.type", "the suffix of the metadata keys related to this default node ('audio.sink', 'audio.source' or 'video.source')"
+     - the suffix of the metadata keys related to this default node (audio.sink, audio.source or video.source)

-.. csv-table:: Exchanged event data
+.. list-table:: Exchanged event data
-   :header: "Name", "Description"
+   :header-rows: 1

+   * - Name
+     - Description

+   * - available-nodes
-   "available-nodes", "JSON array of all selectable nodes, with each element containing all node properties" "selected-node", "the selected node's 'node.name' (string)" "selected-node-priority", "the priority (integer)"
+     - JSON array of all selectable nodes, with each element containing all node properties

+   * - selected-node
+     - the selected node's node.name (string)

+   * - selected-node-priority
+     - the priority (integer)